-This paper is the first part of a trilogy, which comprises a detailed study of a special type of functional expaniantion and demonstratus its relevance with respect to the origin and avolation of life.
-Self-replicative macromolecules, such as RNA or DNA in a suit-Self-replaced or materiableoutes, staft as KNA or DNA in a sun-able extrements exhibit a behavior, which we ray call Derivitian and which can be formully represented by the concept of the quasi-points.
-A quasi-species is defined as u given distribution of macro-moleculus species with closely interrelated sequences, dominated by one or several (degenerate) master copies.
-External constraints enforce the selection of the best adapted distribution, commonly referred to as the wild-type.
-Most important for Darwanian behavfor one the oriteria for internal stability of the quasi-species.
-If for one the extern for internal statisticy of the quasi-species.
-It these externa as violated, the information stored in the nucleotide sequence of the master copy will desintegrate renversibly leading to an error extintrophy.
-As a consequence, identic, and evolution of RNA or DNA molecules is limited with respect to the amount of RNA or DNA monutes a minor with respect to the amount of information that can be stored in a single replicative unit.
-An analysis of experimental data regarding RNA and DNA replication at various leach of organization reveals, that a sufficient amount of information for the build up of a translation patchney can of information for the build up of a transition ratchinery can be painted only via integration of several different replacative multi-lor reproductive cycleto through (severiceal) Takages.
-A stable func-tional integrations than will make the system to a new level of originization and Davidly enlarge to information capacity considerably.
+This paper is the first part of a trilogy, which comprises a detailed This paper is the first part of a tribugy, which comprises a detailed uring of a special type of humational organisation and demonstratum in netwanie with respect to the origin and reduktion of like Self-replacation magnomolecules, such as RNA or DNA in a suit-able environment enhalts a behavior, shock we gary call Daratinian and which can be formally represented by the concept of the quasiand which can be formanly reproduced by the concept of the quan-spectra.
+A quani-species is defined as a given distribution of macro-moleculus species with closely interrelated arquences, dominated by one or several (degenerate) master copies.
+External constraints enforce the solution of the best adapted distribution, commonly referred to as the wild-type.
+Most important for Darwnian behav-tor are the effects of internal stability of the quasi-species.
+If these effects are violated, the information stored in the staticovide tions remain an viscoura, the intermedian stored in the association wateries of the massive costs, well description intro-enables backing to an error exclusive/ply.
+As a connequence, selection and evolution of RNA or DNA millowing in limited with respect to the amount of information that can be stored in a single replicative unit.
+An of information that can be stored in a single repleative and.
+An analysis of experimental data regarding RNA and DNA repleation at various levels of expansion reveals, that a sufficient amount of information for the build up of a imachaton machinery can be gained only via integration of several different repleative anits. the gamed only full neighbors of several activities repeative and for reproducing cyclosh through Jwerkiesel Bickiggs.
+A schole func-tional integrations then will result the system to a new level of estimization singlify strategies to information capacity consider-ably.
 The hypercycle appears to be such a form of organization.

-Preview on Part B: The Abstract Humercycle
+Preview on Part B: The Abstract Humercock

-The mathematical analysis of dynamical systems using methods of differential topology, yields the result that there is only one type of mediatelenas which fulfills the following requirements: Ope of manhadram when rutum the colouring requirements: The informations showd in each single replacitive any(or response-tive cycls) must be maintained, i.e., the respective master copies must competitive theorem of the state of distributions.
-Despite their competitive behavior there units must results a cooperation which includes all functionally integrated species.
-On the other which includes all functionally infigurated species.
-On the other hand, the cryst as a whole stud construct to compute acrosply with aty other single entity or linked anountible which does not countribut as its insugraved function.
-These tragutements are cratical for a selection of the best adopted interactions theorem on the selection of the best adopted interactions theorem on the selection.
-Only hypercyclic organizations are able to fulfil these requirements.
-Non system integers among the avicences reproduction cycles, such as chains or branched, true-like networks are devoid of such prop-The mathematical methods used for proving these assertious are the recommendation methods used for proving these analysis in higher-dimen-fished-point.
-Lyapernov- and trajectorial analysis in higher-dimen-tional phase spaces, spenned by the concentration coordinates of the cooperating portners.
-The self-organizing properties of hypersy-cles are elucidated, using analytical as well as numerical techniques
+The mathematical analysis of dynamical syncems using methods of differential topology, yields the result that there is only one type of mediumarns which fulfish the following requirements: The information stored in each single replicative unit (or oppoduc-tion) and the stored of the stored in the store of the store tive cycle) must be maintained, i.e., the respective master corries must compete favorably with their error distributions.
+Destring their some tousput incoming with their rise distribution.
+Despite this competitive behavior these units must enabled a cooperation which includes all functionally integrated species.
+On the other hand, the cycle as a whole entit continue to compute strength with any other single entity or linked ensemble which does not induste to its interrated function These requirements are crucial for a selection of the best adapted functionally linked ensemble and its evolutive optimization.
+Only hypertryclic operations are able to fulfil these requirements.
+Not cycle iniages among the autonomous reproduction cycles, such as chains or branched, two-like networks are devoid of such propthe methematical methods used for proving these assertions are fixed-point, Lyaponov- and trajectorial analysis in higher-dimen-sional phase spaces, spannod by the concentration coordinates of the cooperating partners.
+The self-organizing properties of hypercycles are elucidated, using analytical as well as manarical technique

-Naturwissenschaften 64, 541-565 (1977) D by Springer-Verlag 197
+Naturwissenschaften 64, 541-565 (1977) O by Springer-Verlag 1977